noizwaves/merge-queue/BACKLOG.md

 1.  dequeue a PR

 1. Refactor domain into Types & Functions & "Services"
+    1.  chain enqueue to be a workflow
+    1.  replace failwithf calls with ValidationFailed results
     1.  use a result computation expression to simplify validation
-    1.  replace failwithf calls with ValidationFailed results
     1.  change commands and some domain functions to from Try & Maybe -> X to Do -> Result<X>
     1.  somehow return "Domain Events" out of commands, like BatchStarted, PullRequestEnqueued, etc
     1. GOAL(?): domain functions are not unwrapping types